 Arts and Sport

-We believe our arts and sports programs are important dimensions to learning and personal development in our young students.
-We have a vibrant program and we encourage our students to pursue their interests and develop their talents.
+We believe that our arts and sports programs are important aspects of our students’ education and personal development.
+Our vibrant programs encourage the girls to pursue their interests and develop their talents.

 All students from Kindergarten to Year 6 enjoy a range of music activities and our specialist music program offers learning experiences that develop our students’ performance, composition, theory and music analysis skills.
 The program, which begins in Kindergarten and continues to Year 6, is a structured, sequential and Kodaly-based program, which recognises singing as the most direct path to a successful musical education.
 The main aim of the music program is for each child to experience and enjoy as many different types of active music making as possible, both in class and ensembles.